icebert04/icebert04.github.io/_posts/2018-2-27-friendly-fishball-date.md

 If you do meet a person like that... you are in good position to potentially marry someone who will not give you a headache for the rest of your adult life.
 I don't care if she is rich or poor, brown, tan, or white, a good cook or not....
 What I am looking for is a woman who is genuinely likes you for who you are.
 Someone who shares your values.
 And someone who will love you unconditionally and makes you a better man.

+If you ask me, it wouldn't hurt if she is pretty (someone who will give attractive apos).
+I would like that she gets along with your immediate family and friends.
+She shouldn’t be critical of the people who you love and have been loyal to you throughout your life.
+She can have some bad habits and traits but in general, she should be a good fit with the people in your life.
+Marriage is a joining of two lives that existed prior to meeting the other person.